The money model

 encodeAmount(price); // → 'CREDIT:10.00'

-Two guards keep currencies from mixing by accident. add and compare call assertSameCurrency, which throws CURRENCY_MISMATCH if you hand them two different currencies — combining a CREDIT amount with a USD amount is always a bug.
+Two guards catch bad amounts early. add and compare call assertSameCurrency, which throws CURRENCY_MISMATCH if you hand them two different currencies — combining a CREDIT amount with a USD amount is always a bug.
 And decodeAmount rejects a string with more than two decimal places (INVALID_AMOUNT) rather than silently dropping the extra digits.

 Why two rates exist, and where the fee lives